solygambas/react-native-shopping-app/README.md

 - custom header title with navigationOptions.
 - custom cart button in the header with react-navigation-header-buttons.
 - custom SideDrawer with react-navigation-drawer.
-- adding listener with props.navigation.addListener to reload live data from server.
+- adding listener with props.navigation.addListener to reload data from server.
 - handling manual logout with SafeAreaView and DrawerNavigatorItems.
 - handling autologout and forced reload with a custom wrapper for the navigator thanks to useRef and NavigationActions.

 ## Redux and React-Redux
-- using actions and reducers to authenticate and to store data (token and user ID, cart, products, orders).
+- using actions and reducers to authenticate and to store data (token and user ID, products, cart, orders).
 - using useSelector hook to get the state.
 - using props.navigation to pass data to the header without re-render.
 - using useDispatch hook to dispatch actions.